advance100/doc_webpack/webpack-dev-server.md

 * `--inline`: embed the webpack-dev-server runtime into the bundle;
 * `--hot`: adds the `HotModuleReplacementPlugin` and switch the server to hot mode.
 Note: make sure you don't add `HotModuleReplacementPlugin` twice;
 * `--hot --inline` also adds the `webpack/hot/dev-server` entry;
-* `--https`: serves dev-server over HTTPS Protocol.
+* `--https`: serves _webpack-dev-server_ over HTTPS Protocol.
 Includes a self-signed certificate that is used when serving the requests.

 The additional options above can be set in `devServer` option in `webpack.config.js`.
 For example: